nageswararao-j/pet-supplies-client/README.md

 # pet-supplies-client

-pet-supplies-client is a pet supplies admin/seller angular UI project with version 1.0.
+pet-supplies-client is a pet supplies angular UI project and consumes pet-supplies restful services with version 1.0.

 Advice to developers install node & gulp js.
 1)package as jar, run mvn install to get required dependency as jar.